exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Nullsafe
 --------

-A nullsafe operator is able to carry a function or fail graciously.
+A nullsafe operator is able to carry a function or fail graciously to `null`.
 In particular, it won't stop the execution with a fatal error.

 There are two PHP operators that are nullsafe :

 + nullsafe object operator `?->`
-+ nullsafe-coalesce `??`
++ nullsafe-coalesce `??`.

 .. code-block:: php